 I've been thinking a lot about her and the time we spent in Arles and when the opportunity arose to visit last week (Atrium Best Western, 40 euros a night on Booking.com), I seized it.

 The centre of Arles has been untouched by late 20th century planners and architects and as a result it's busy enough to be interesting, and quiet enough to be pleasant.
 The grand Place de la Republique with its obelisk and lions leads to the Place du Forum and the cafe made famous by Van Gogh's painting.
 Narrow streets of shops and restaurants embrace the Coliseum and the Roman Theatre.

 Arriving in the afternoon, we ate a late picnic lunch in the park overlooking the stalls of the famous weekly brocante.
 By the time we had browsed the brocante, checked in to the Atrium, and walked to the Roman Cemetery, the sun was disappearing behind the plane trees.
 The cemetery seemed smaller than I remembered.
 Even back then Lyn had difficulty walking.
 The avenue of ancient tombs leading to the medieval Church of St Honoratus seemed longer when she and I walked slowly and chatted.

 On the way out we stopped at the tiny gift shop.
 I bought a present for the couple who'd been looking after Sally dog -- a replica of a Roman lamp decorated with an erotic scene.
 The friendly woman at the counter told me in French she loved Scotland, but when she told me the places she liked it was evident she loved Ireland.
 Then I turned to leave and collided with a bookshelf.
-Too much glass -- that would never happen in a traditional building.
+Too much glass.